aibor/marmoset/README.md

 ]
 ```

+#### Create Entries
 Create a new PXE config entry.
 Label defaults to "rescue".
-If nopassword is given, a random password is generated and returned.
+If no password is given and a callback method is set, a random password is generated and returned.
 Takes JSON Input as well:

     curl -u admin:secret --data 'ip_address=10.10.1.1&label=rescue&password=SeCrEt' http://localhost:5000/v1/pxe